ILLIXR/proclamation/USAGE.md

 As changes get submitted to your project, have each change author create a changelog fragment file.
 Since these are all separate files, with names made unique by your issue/repo tracker, there won't be merge conflicts no matter what order they're merged in.
-(This is the central benefit of proclamation, and its inspiration, towncrier, over having each contributor edit CHANGES as part of their submission.)
+(This is the central benefit of Proclamation, and its inspiration, towncrier, over having each contributor edit CHANGES as part of their submission.)